JuliaDocs/DemoCards.jl/README.md

 ## Overview

-* a plugin package to `Documenter.jl`.
+* a plugin package to `Documenter.jl` to manage all your demos.
-* magically generate an index page for all demos.
+* folder structure is demo structure.
 * minimal configuration.
 * all demos can be tested by CI.
 * support demos in markdown and julia format.